 The increase in hormones after implantation generates pregnancy symptoms.
 Usually they start later, but sometimes they can be noticeable at very early stages.
-Usually, women start noticing it later, around the 2nd-3rd week after fertilization.
+Usually, women start noticing it later, around the 2nd or 3rd week after fertilization.
 However, some women notice such symptoms previously.

 Bleeding because of implantation usually occurs a few days after implantation.
 Although it may be confused with menstrual bleeding, implantation bleeding is characterized by a more fluid texture than that of menstrual periods.
 Its color can vary from rosy to brownish.